guMcrey/version-rocket/README.md

 ## Features

 - Support all modern browsers
-- Available version real-time monitoring
+- Available version real-time monitoring, support any version format, such as: 1.1.0, 1.1.1.0, 1.1.0-beta, etc.
 - Support personalized version popup text and theme, also support custom UI
 - Sync deployment message to Lark group chat after successful deploy
 - Card text and templates for deployment messages support customization, and support the dynamically generated fields.